 According to current estimates, more than five million people in the United States have Alzheimer’s disease, the most common type of dementia.
 Under the current trajectory, more than 13.8 million additional baby boomers are expected to develop dementia by 2050.
 Despite considerable effort by researchers, there are currently no drugs or medical procedures for preventing or curing dementia.

-The human, societal and financial costs of dementia are all very high.
-They include health care costs, negative impacts on individuals and their family and friends, and adverse effects on the workforce.
+The human, societal, and financial costs of dementia are all very high.
+They include health care costs, negative impacts on individuals and their families and friends, and adverse effects on the workforce.
 It is estimated that the average per-person Medicare spending for people age 65 and older with dementia is three times higher than for seniors without dementia.
 Medicaid payments are 19 times higher.
 And research projects that the cost of caring for those with Alzheimer’s will make up 24.2 percent of Medicare’s spending by 2040.
-Dementia not only impacts the patient but also their family and friends.
-In 2015, the direct annual cost of caring for those with dementia was estimated to be $226 billion.
+Dementia impacts not only the patient but also their family and friends.
+In 2015, the direct annual cost of caring for those with dementia was estimated at $226 billion.
 It is expected to reach over $1.1 trillion a year by 2050.
 People caring for family or friends with dementia had $9.7 billion in additional health care costs of their own due to the physical and emotional toll of caregiving.

 People with dementia make up substantial proportions of all older individuals served in medical, residential, and home and community settings.
 On average, about one-quarter of all older hospital patients are people with dementia.
-Almost 65 percent of all nursing home residents have moderate to severe cognitive impairment.
+Almost 65 percent of nursing home residents have moderate to severe cognitive impairment.
 Most people prefer to receive services in their homes or the community whenever possible.
-Though many communities are not equipped to meet the needs of individuals with dementia and the families who provide the care.
+However, many communities are not equipped to meet the needs of individuals with dementia and the families who provide the care.
 This has enormous implications on quality of life, both for individuals living with dementia and for their families.

 DEMENTIA TREATMENT: Policy